Easter Exhibitions

-Every Easter our club holds its annual Art Exhibition at Ticknall Village Hall in Ticknall, South Derbyshire where we display and sell our paintings and works of art etc. This is our main event of the year and attracts hundreds of visitors.
-We have become very established there as we have been exhibiting at the village hall at Easter for about 16 years.
-If you go into our Gallery section you will see some of the paintings we have exhibited over recent years.
+Every Easter our club holds its annual Art Exhibition at Ticknall Village Hall in Ticknall, South Derbyshire where we display and sell our paintings and works of art.
+This is our main event of the year and attracts hundreds of visitors.
+We have become very established there as we have been exhibiting at the village hall at Easter for about 18 years.
+If you go into our Exhibition Gallery you will see some of the paintings we have exhibited over recent years.

 Ticknall Village Hall